Chelsey Glasson: Career

-Glasson started her career as a public policy analyst.
+Glasson started her career in politics.
+She was an intern for Maria Cantwell, a United States Senator, and worked as a public policy analyst for the Nevada Legislature.
 During a project she was leading at that time, she was tasked with designing a promotional website, prompting her to enroll in graduate school to change careers.
 She said she realized she was enrolled in the wrong program halfway through earning a Master of Arts in Communication when she took a user experience design (UX) course, which led her to enroll in the HCDE graduate program at UW and transition into the field of UX.
+Glasson also said that she was inspired by a woman in executive leadership at Microsoft to find a tech career.

 2010–2014

-In 2010, while in graduate school, Glasson worked as an intern at T-Mobile, where she was later promoted to a full-time employee.
+In 2010, while in graduate school, Glasson worked as an intern at T-Mobile, where she was later promoted to a full-time employee and laid off a few months later.
 After receiving her Master's degree, Glasson worked at Salesforce.

 She later joined Udacity as their lead user experience researcher, where she said she hoped to help democratize education.
 While at Udacity, Glasson developed a course under the direction of then-vice president of product and design Irene Au, "Intro to the Design of Everyday Things", which was based on the first two chapters of Don Norman's book, The Design of Everyday Things, revised and expanded in 2013.
 The instructors of the asynchronous course were Glasson, Norman and design professor Kristian Simsarian.
 Glasson also implemented the reflective exercises.

 Glasson became a guest editor for UX Magazine in 2013.